Directory Client APIX.500 DAP and/or LDAP access to a Directory

 - LDAP and DAP can be used from the same application, without code changes.

-This design means that any application making use of the Directory Client API need have no knowledge of which protocol is being used to communicate with the directory
+Directory applications use the API to connect to M-Vault using X.500 DAP or LDAP.
+Any application making use of the API need have no knowledge of which protocol is being used to communicate with the directory.

 The Directory Client API is designed to be easy to use for applications that access data in the directory.
 It is also suitable for applications that administer directory data.
 The following directory operations are supported: